Here’s How Scholarpreneur Helps You Get Ahead

 Subscribe for free to Scholarpreneur.
 You will get proven strategies and tactics from highly successful scholars who are finding breakout success in the 21st century world of academia.

-After starting a successful online publishing business while doing his doctoral research (and while raising two daughters with his wife Melissa), he is focusing on what he loves most: helping academics find ways to connect their knowledge with people who want to learn outside of the walls of a university.
+After starting a successful online publishing business while doing his doctoral research, he is focusing on what he loves most: helping academics find ways to connect their knowledge with people who want to learn outside of the walls of a university.